-Please view https://www.slc.gov/publicservices/covid19/ to learn about each of our division’s current operations and contact information amid COVID-19.
-We are available to assist over the phone, by email or through SLC Mobile.
-However, please note that the City & County Building (City Hall) is closed until further notice due to earthquake impacts.
+The following outlines each of our division’s current operations and includes contact information.
+If you need us, please reach out.
+We are available to assist over the phone, by email, or through SLC Mobile.
+However, please note that the City & County Building (City Hall) is closed until further notice.

 If you have general department questions, feel free to call (801) 535-7116 or email firstname.lastname@example.org.